|Sitting Pretty (1948)|

-Also shown above is the name of Mike Romanoff, a restaurateur who claimed to be “Prince Michael Dimitri Alexandrovich Obolensky-Romanoff,” the younger brother of Czar Nicholas II of Russia.
-Around 1940, this genial conman opened Romanoff’s, a restaurant on North Rodeo Drive in Beverly Hills, less than two miles from Webb’s home.
-Romanoff wrote a Hollywood gossip column for the Bell Newspaper Syndicate that he reprinted on the inside of his daily menus, such as the one below from 1949, showing Romanoff standing in front of his restaurant.
+The page above includes Mike Romanoff, a genial conman who claimed to be “Prince Michael Dimitri Alexandrovich Obolensky-Romanoff,” the younger brother of Czar Nicholas II of Russia.
+In about 1940, he opened a restaurant named Romanoff’s on North Rodeo Drive in Beverly Hills, less than two miles from Webb’s home.
+In addition, Romanoff wrote a celebrity gossip column for the Bell Newspaper Syndicate that was reprinted inside his daily menus.
+The cover below from 1949 shows him standing in front of his restaurant.

-On page five, the survey of potential guests ends with studio executive Darryl Zanuck, the hundred and eleventh entry.
-His name is followed by some last-minute additions.
-Beginning on the sixth page, the guest list is recast, showing a definitive rundown of those who were coming.
+The survey of potential guests ends on the fifth page with studio executive Darryl Zanuck, the hundred and eleventh entry followed by a few last-minute additions.
+On the sixth page, the guest list is recast with the final count of those who accepted the invitation.

 Although “Bogey” was sailing and could not attend, his wife of three years, actress Lauren Bacall, was able to join the party.
 Curiously, she is referred to as “Mrs. Humphrey Bogart” on this informal list, while actress Greta Garbo is simply called “Garbo.”
 Not surprisingly, Garbo came alone.

 Although these sheets seem to include every prominent person in Hollywood, there are a few names that are missing.
-One such person is Fred MacMurray who became well known for his role in the 1944 film Double Indemnity.
-(When I once asked Kate MacMurray why her father was not invited to this party, she told me that he used all of his spare time in those years working at the vineyard he had recently purchased in Sonoma’s Russian River Valley.)
-However, from a historical perspective, the most important name missing from the list is that of Ronald Reagan.
-In several ways, 1948 was a pivotal period for Reagan whose movie career was in decline.
-In June, he was divorced by his first wife, actress Jane Wyman.
-Then a liberal Democrat, Reagan spent much of that year campaigning for President Harry Truman and senatorial candidate Hubert Humphrey of Minnesota.
+One such person is Fred MacMurray who became famous for his role in the 1944 film Double Indemnity.
+(When I asked Kate MacMurray why her father was not invited to this party, she told me that he spent all of his free time working at his vineyard in Sonoma’s Russian River Valley.)
+However, from a historical perspective, the most important person not on the list is Ronald Reagan.
+In several ways, 1948 was a pivotal year for Reagan whose movie career was then in decline.
+After being divorced by actress Jane Wyman in June, Reagan (then a liberal Democrat) spent the remainder of the year campaigning for President Harry Truman and senatorial candidate Hubert Humphrey of Minnesota.